Mizoch Ghetto: Photographs

 The shootings were photographed.
-The images owned by SS-Unterscharführer Schäfer until 1945 became part of the Ludwigsburg investigation (ZSt.
+The images, owned by SS-Unterscharführer Schäfer until 1945, became part of the Ludwigsburg investigation (ZSt.
 II 204 AR 1218/70).
 They were published, and have become well known.
 Frequently the photographs are erroneously said to depict other Holocaust shootings.

 Two of the photographs show the "Aktion" in progress.
 The photographs give clear evidence of the execution practice common during the Holocaust by bullet in Reichskommissariat Ukraine.
-The victims were led to the killing place in groups of around five or so individuals, and forced to lie down among the prior victims, to be shot in the back of the neck or head, with a single bullet.
+The victims were led to the killing place in groups of five or so individuals, and forced to lie down among the prior victims, to be shot in the back of the neck or head, with a single bullet.
 Historians have commented upon the brutality shown in the Mizocz mass murder photographs:

 The archival description of the entire set of photographs by the United States Holocaust Memorial Museum (USHMM) includes the following statements.
 Photograph #17876: "According to the Zentrale Stelle in Germany (Zst.
 II 204 AR 1218/70), these Jews were collected by the German Gendarmerie and Ukrainian Schutzmannschaft during the liquidation of the Mizocz ghetto, which held roughly 1,700 Jews."
 Photograph #17877: "Naked Jewish women, some of whom are holding infants, wait in a line before their execution by German Sipo and SD with the assistance of Ukrainian auxiliaries."
 Photograph #17878: "German police officer shoots Jewish women still alive after a mass execution (Zst.
 II 204 AR 1218/70)."

 Photograph #17879: a "German policeman prepares to complete a mass execution by shooting two Jewish children."

 Aftermath

-Mizocz would later become the site of the OUN-UPA massacre of about 100 Poles by Ukrainian nationalists in late August 1943.
+Mizocz was later the site of the OUN-UPA massacre of about 100 Poles by Ukrainian nationalists in late August 1943.
 Some 60 percent of the homes were set on fire and burned.
 Among the victims was Ukrainian carpenter Mr Zachmacz and his entire family, murdered along with the Poles because he refused to enter the fray.
 His eight-year-old son survived hiding with the Poles.

 Following World War II, Poland's borders were redrawn and Mizoch was incorporated into the Ukrainian SSR.
 The Jewish community was never restored.
 After the dissolution of the Soviet Union, the town became part of independent Ukraine.